ContrattoAlessandro/CI2025_lab1/README.md

 ---

-To solve the first two problems i used a **Simulated Annealing (SA)** metaheuristic, while to solve the last one i used a simpler hill climbing approach.
+To solve the first two problems i used a **Simulated Annealing** metaheuristic, while to solve the last one i used a simpler **Hill Climbing** approach.